 The intertemporal borrowing/lending is explained by Nissanke and Ferrarini (2001:2-3) using the diagram presented in figure 1.
-The model is represented in a two period budget constraint with the given levels of income, y_0 and y_1 , and a two-period utility function U (C_0 , C_1).
+The model is represented in a two period budget constraint with the given levels of income, y0 and y1, and a two-period utility function U (C0, C1).
 An intertemporal production possibility frontier represents a trade-off between outputs in the two periods.
+The point

-The point A represents autarky position, where a country has no access to international capital markets and faces the domestic interest rate r, which exceeds the world interest rate, r^ .
-The slope of the budget line at point A is -(1+r), whereas that of the budget line at points B and C is $-(1 + r^)$.
-With opening up to international borrowing, two effects emerge: i) the country can divert resources to more future production at B, as it responds to the lower interest rate, r^ ; and ii) the country enjoys higher current consumption at C, as the higher utility indifference curve through point C than the one through point A indicates.
+A represents autarky position, where a country has no access to international capital markets and faces the domestic interest rate r, which exceeds the world interest rate, $r^$ .
+The slope of the budget line at point A is -(1+ r), whereas that of the budget line at points B and C is -(1 + r\).
+With opening up to international borrowing, two effects emerge: i) the country can divert resources to more future production at B, as it responds to the lower interest rate, $r^$ ; and ii) the country enjoys higher current consumption at C, as the higher utility indifference curve through point C than the one through point A indicates.
 Thus, external borrowing allows a country to undertake the extra investment (shown by the horizontal distance between points A an B) as well as to enjoy the extra first-period of consumption (shown by the horizontal distance between points A and C).
 The sum of the two horizontal distances (the distance between B and C) is the first-period current account deficit that reflects its resource gap.
 At the same time, whilst a move from A to C reflects trade gains due to a smoothing of the time path of consumption, further trade gains are realized by the change in the economy's production point from A to B.

 However, in order to be able to respond to the commitments arising from the acquired debt, borrowing countries have to fulfill some requirements.
 These conditions may vary according to the debt sustainability approach that one takes.
 The first distinction can be whether we take the borrowers' or the lenders' approach.
-The borrower's approach focuses on the borrower country behavior and on its willingness1 and ability to service its debt obligations.
+The borrower's approach focuses on the borrower country behavior and on its willingness and ability to service its debt obligations.
 The lender approach focus on the lenders' liquidity and investment alternatives available in international markets.
-In spite of the fact that, as recognized by
+In spite of the fact that, as recognized by Bellloc and Vertova (2005) and Arnone et.
+Al (2005), a comprehensive approach to debt sustainability should consider both the borrowers' and the lenders' approaches, this dissertation will only focus on the former.
+The reason for this is the fact that the lender's approach addresses commercial borrowing and, as such, it has not much relevance for the case of low income countries which, according to IMF (2004:7), external debt is mainly contracted from official lenders such as governments and multilateral agencies.

-1 In fact, for the sake of simplicity, most of the analyses take willingness as given and focus on the ability to repay.
+&lt;sup>1 In fact, for the sake of simplicity, most of the analyses take willingness as given and focus on the ability to repay.